 Mixing a stronger solution of nectar for your feeders during high energy use times will be very helpful to Hummers.
-At spring arrival and just before fall migration will help Hummingbirds have the energy they need.
+Spring arrival and just before fall migration will help Hummingbirds have the energy they need.

 Hope you found this information helpful.

 Join in and receive “Tips & Info” and share this site with your friends and family through the social sharing buttons below.

 Just place them in your existing birdbath and plug them in.